noorus/xnlib/README.md

 xnlib
 =====

+xnlib is a nifty little library for mischief inside 32-bit PE modules.
+Namely, it does `farjmp`, `call`, `detour`, `IAT` and `EAT` hooking and PE traversal.

 Uses BeaEngine Cheetah for disassembly.

 To use the library, you must first fill the Globals::mKernel structure with valid function pointers.
-How you obtain those pointers is up to you.
+How you obtain those pointers and their implementation detail is up to you.

+Licensed under WTFPL 2.0.
+For full license text, see the LICENSE file.